benkalmus/chatAppGo/README.md

 ## Asynchronous Message broker

 Message `Broker` consists of many `Rooms`.
-Each `Room` is a process containing a slice of `Subscriber` channels and slice of `Publisher` channels.
+Each `Room` is a process containing a map of `Subscriber` channels and `Publisher` channel.
-`Publisher` channels are used to asynchronously receive `Message`s, which are stored in-memory by the `Room` until it is free to publish downstream.
+`Publisher` channel is used to asynchronously receive `Message`s, which are stored in-memory by the `Room` until it is free to publish downstream.
 A `room` may be busy during a `subscribe` or `unsubscribe` operation, in which case it will lock the `Subscriber` slice until it is done.
 Messages during that time are buffered and processed when unlocked.

 `Subscriptions` are done async and buffered, as to be processed later because, in this implementation we wish Publishing to take higher priority.
 If lots of messages are being published, a timer is created to force the processing of subscriptions.